snss231/tp/docs/team/junjunjieong.md

 * **New Feature**: Edit Task feature
   * What it does: Edit the selected task based on the field(s) user want to edit
-  * Justification: Important for user to edit the task to change the wrong information
+  * Justification: Important for user to edit the task to change or update the information
+  * Highlights:
-  * Highlights: Have to understand how `EditPersonDescriptor` work and modify it to suit for `Task`.
+    * This enhancement requires in-depth analysis on the class `EditPersonDescriptor` and modify it to suit for `Task`.
-  Was able to construct `EditTaskDescriptor` and now able to modify the class accordingly if there is any changes to the `Task` class
+    * Able to construct `EditTaskDescriptor` and provide flexibility to modify it if there is any changes to the fields in class`Task`
   * Credits: *{code ideas from AB3 edit contacts feature}*

 * **New Feature**: Mark and Unmark Task feature
   * What it does:
-    * Mark command allow the user to set the task as done
+    * Mark feature allows the user to set the task as done
-    * Unmark command allow the user to set the task as not done
+    * Unmark feature allows the user to set the task as not done
-  * Justification: User may want to know which task has completed.
+  * Justification: User may want to know which task has completed
-  * Highlights: Have to understand the structure of `UI` and edit the current `taskcard` UI to hold image that represent the checkbox.
+  * Highlights: This enhancement requires to understand the structure of `UI` and have to modify the `taskcard` UI and FMXL to hold image that represent the checkbox.
-  Tick represent task is done, empty checkbox represent task not done

 * **New Feature**: List Task feature
   * What it does: List the task based on the prefix(all/, c/, nc/) input by user.
   * Justification: User may prefer to see all the available task, or see list of completed/uncompleted task.
+  * Credits: *{code ideas from AB3 list feature with modification}*

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2122s2.github.io/tp-dashboard/?search=junjunjieOng&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2022-02-18)